SaedAbukar/Metropolia-ICT-Year-1/README.md

-# Ohjelmisto-s23
+# Metropolia ICT Year 1
 This Git repository is for Metropolia year 1's excercises and projects.
-There is two parts.
-Ohjelmisto 1 and Ohjelmisto 2.
+There are four parts.
+Ohjelmisto 1, Ohjelmisto 2, Laitteisto 1 and Laitteisto 2.

 #### Ohjelmisto 1
 Backend stuff.
 Python and MariaDB.